coveooss/sf-case-assist-cookbook/README.md

 The Recommended Flow contains the following screens:

 1. A first screen where the user can enter a Subject and a Description for their case and can see the strength of this Description using the Description Strength Indicator.
 2. A second screen where the user can find predictions to help classify their case.
 This screen will predict values for the Case Priority, Case Type, and Case Reason fields as these are Standard Salesforce Case fields.
+See "How to Add New Fields for Classification" section to learn how to modify these.
 3. A third screen where documents will be suggested to the user based on the text entered in the case Subject and Description.
 The user can read more about each document suggestion with the help of the Quickview and can also leave their feedback on each document.
 4. A confirmation screen that the case was created.

+Here is a demo video of this flow in action: https://youtu.be/WvHKYbiZRNI

 ### Demo Flow:

 The Demo Flow contains the following screens:

 1. A first screen where the user can enter a Subject and a Description for their case and can see the strength of this Description, using the Description Strength Indicator, as well as the predictions to help classify their case.
 The user can see the predictions for the Case Priority, Case Type, and Case Reason fields as they type in the Subject and Description inputs.
+See "How to Add New Fields for Classification" section to learn how to modify these.
 2. A second screen where documents will be suggested to the user based on the text entered in the case Subject and Description.
 The user can read more about each document suggestion with the help of the Quickview and can also leave their feedback on each document.
 3. A confirmation screen that the case was created.